 The M5 Competition is only available with one large engine and it’s been designed for power rather than fuel economy.
-The introduction of turbocharging and the downsizing of the engine compared with previous M5s is a nod to improving efficiency, but the 4.4-litre V8 still only returns up to 25.7mpg, which we were able to get close to during our test.
-However, as with any super saloon, driving the M5 with enthusiasm or in heavy traffic will lead to an mpg figure in the mid-teens or lower.
+The introduction of turbocharging and the downsizing of the engine compared with previous M5s is a nod to improving efficiency, but the 4.4-litre V8 still only returns around 25mpg, which we were able to get close to during our test.
+However, as with any super saloon, driving the M5 with any kind of enthusiasm or in heavy traffic will lead to fuel economy figures dropping into the mid-teens or lower.

 After the first year's CO2-based road tax (generally included in the on-the-road price), every M5 will cost £150 a year to tax.
 With a list price of more than £40,000, the M5 is also liable for an additional surcharge of £325 a year in years two to six of ownership, bringing the annual bill to £475 during that period.
-CO2 emissions of 251-255g/km place the M5 in the highest Benefit-in-Kind rate for company-car drivers and it's also expensive to insure, sitting in the top group 50.
+CO2 emissions staring at 254g/km place the M5 in the highest Benefit-in-Kind rate for company-car drivers and it's also expensive to insure, sitting in the top group 50.
 Electric rivals such as the Porsche Taycan will invariably be a bit less expensive to run, especially in terms of company-car tax.

 Engines, drive & performance